SEA LANES CHALLENGE

 New for 2019 this “Iron” distance 3.8km swim, sponsored by Sea Lanes, is for competent sea swimmers only.
 A pool swim pace of 20min/km is a minimum standard.
 We won't be checking, but potential entrants should be realistic about their current ability.
 For safety reasons, anyone left too far behind the race will be picked up by a support boat.

-Entries will go on sale on March 31st at 6pm.
 Entries for the Sea Lanes Challenge are strictly limited to 50 swimmers.
-Entries are on a first come first served basis so set an alarm!
 Swimmers taking on the Triple Crown will be included in the 50 entries.

 CHECK-IN & START TIME

 Check-in for the 3.8km swim is at the Paddle Village on Hove Lawns (BN3 2PE).
 All swimmers will need to present themselves to the check-in before their swim to confirm attendance and to complete the essential course and safety briefings.

 7:30am: First check-in window opens

 The safety briefing will be on the beach in the start pen.
 Please be ready to swim at this time, wetsuits on (if you're using one), all equipment stowed and ready to get in the water.

 Detailed joining instructions will be e-mailed to swimmers one week before the event.

 Sunday’s contingency check-in and swim times are the same.